goat-community/goat-docs/docs/toolbox/accessibility_indicators/heatmaps/gravity.md

 ## 5. Further readings

-TODO: Not sure if this is available for heatmaps?
+🚨🚨TODO: Not sure if this is available for heatmaps?

 ## 6. References